u3557110/HR-system/README.md

 File is Successfully Exported!
 ```
 ### Import Records from File with User-defined Attributes
+- User can import records with User-defined Attributes from file.
+- In this example, attribute 'abcd' and 'efgh' are User-defined Attributes.
+- Corresponding values '1234, '5678, and '9123' are being imported also.
 ```
 Page: 1/1
  # Employee ID  First Name  Surname  Gender  Job Title   Salary  Form   Status  Phone No.  Date of Birth  Age  abcd  efgh